 Registration Rights Agreement.
-The Trust entered into a Registration Rights Agreement with Enduro dated as of November 8, 2011 and amended by Amendment No. 1 on November 8, 2012 in connection with the initial public offering of Trust Units and Enduro's conveyance to the Trust of the Net Profits Interest whereby Enduro, its affiliates and certain permitted transferees holding registrable Trust Units are entitled, 180 days after the effectiveness of the Registration Rights Agreement and upon receipt by the Trustee of written notice from holders of a majority of the then outstanding registrable Trust Units, to demand that the Trust effect the registration of the registrable Trust Units.
+The Trust entered into a Registration Rights Agreement with Enduro dated as of November 8, 2011, which was amended on November 8, 2012, in connection with the initial public offering of Trust Units and Enduro's conveyance to the Trust of the Net Profits Interest whereby Enduro, its affiliates and certain permitted transferees holding registrable Trust Units are entitled, 180 days after the effectiveness of the Registration Rights Agreement and upon receipt by the Trustee of written notice from holders of a majority of the then outstanding registrable Trust Units, to demand that the Trust effect the registration of the registrable Trust Units.
 The holders of the registrable Trust Units are entitled to demand a maximum of five such registrations.
 In connection with the preparation and filing of any registration statement, Enduro will bear all costs and expenses incidental to any registration statement, excluding certain internal expenses of the Trust, which will be borne by the Trust.
 Any underwriting discounts and commissions will be borne by the seller of the Trust Units.
-The foregoing description of the Registration Rights Agreement is qualified in its entirety by the terms of the Registration Rights Agreement, and Amendment No. 1 thereto, copies of which are filed as exhibits to this report.
+The foregoing description of the Registration Rights Agreement is qualified in its entirety by the terms of the Registration Statement on Form S-3 registering the sale by Enduro of up to 19,800,000 Trust Units.
+The registration statement became effective June 10, 2013, and on October 2, 2013, Enduro completed a secondary offering of 11,200,000 Trust Units.